periode/drawing-in-the-terminal/README.md

 # drawing-in-the-terminal
-Repository for the NYUAD Interactive Media Workshop on September 18th
+Repository for the Drawing in the Terminal workshop at NYU

 ### Topics